mtlynch/mtlynch.io/_posts/2018-11-09-good-developers-bad-tests.md

                    account_manager.get_score(username='joe123'))
 ```

-It still buries values in the helper method, but they're not relevant to the test, so the reader doesn't have to care about them.
+It still buries values in the helper method, but they're irrelevant to the test.
 It also pulls the `add_account` call back into the test so that the reader can trivially trace everything that happens to `account_manager`.

-**Never put anything in a helper method that's critical to understanding the test.**
+**Keep helper methods free of any information the reader needs to understand the test.**
 {: .notice--info}

 # Go crazy with long test names